-3. Click "OK" to create or update the condition: iterations appear as a blue arrow, transitions with conditions as a dotted green arrow.
+3. Click "OK" to create or update the condition: transitions with conditions as a dotted green arrow.

-MODIFYING THE PROPERTIES OF A TRANSITION OR AN ITERATION
+MODIFYING THE PROPERTIES OF A TRANSITION

-Right-click a Transition or Iteration arrow and select Variable.
-The Transition or Iteration window appears:
+Right-click a Transition arrow and select Variable.
+The Transition window appears:

-Figure 2-22.
-Modifying Transition or Iteration Properties
+Figure 2-34.
+Modifying Transition Properties

 - 2. Fill-in the window:

 - Name (Transition only): type the name of the Transition.

 - Source: the name of the source Activity.

 - Target: the name of the target Activity.

 - Description: enter a description of the transition.

-- Condition: enter information in this table as explained in Section 4.3.11 "ADDING / EDITING CONDITIONS ON TRANSITIONS AND ITERATIONS"
+- Condition: enter information in this table as explained in Section 4.3.11 "ADDING / EDITING CONDITIONS ON TRANSITIONS"

 - 3. Click "OK" to update